Spenc3rB/uthp-tests/README.md

 > Note: Test results should be saved to the UTHP github repo: https://github.com/SystemsCyber/UTHP/tree/main/Testing/Software/assets/logs.
 The logs should be saved under a directory with the serial number of the UTHP.
 An example of the directory structure is shown in the [logs](https://github.com/SystemsCyber/UTHP/tree/main/Testing/Software/assets/logs) directory of the UTHP github repo.

-Each test result should be named respectively.
+Each test result should be **named respectively** to match the serial number and time of the test.
 Make sure to include all 4 test results (core, PLC, CAN0-2, and remote) in the same directory.
 The following walks you through the process:

 #### 5.1 Clone the UTHP repo from *within* the uthp-tests directory